 Those whom you’ve offended appreciate that you’re not jumping right in and assuming you can do something that involves them.
 Sometimes, the permission to apologize comes right away, and sometimes it comes after those offended have had a chance to cool off.
 When they grant you permission (and they will, because they very much want to hear what you have to say), let them know in detail what you’re apologizing for.
-The offended needs to hear from you what you did so that they know you understand why they’re upset.
+Those offended need to hear from you what you did so they know you understand why they’re upset.

 2. Let them know that you realize you hurt them.